CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

       > *** TO DO ***: determine why it isn't working

-## Appendix R: Update userdata for auto scaling groups
+## Appendix R: Update userdata for auto scaling groups through the AWS console

 1. Log on to AWS